 The American Federal Trade Commission is apparently looking into the deal because there's a chance that it could be anti-competitive.

-Although the investigation hasn't been confirmed by anyone officially, the
+Although the investigation hasn't been confirmed by anyone officially, the Financial Times broke the news by way of two sources 'familiar with the matter'.

 Quick round of Monopoly, anyone?